smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 ### Pull Request Lanes

 #### `smf_setup_dependencies_pr_check`/`smf_setup_dependencies_build`
 These lanes do nothing, yet. :grin: You could overwrite one to use Phraseapp.
-To get to know how have a look at the [example](#Example`). :wink:
+To get to know how, have a look at the [example](#Example`). :wink:

 #### `smf_pipeline_update_android_commons`
 This lane updates the Android Commons and generates the Jenkins file if it was outdated.